thomaskamalakis/pyminisat/README.md

 s = satsim(Nsat = 132, Norb = 48)
 s.simulate()
 ```
 This method estimates the optimal phasing parameter `F` for the constellation at hand and then estimates the distances between satellites and the required transmission power at every time instance in the time axis.

-## More documentation, please!

-We have submitted this work for publication in a Journal so hopefully after it has been accepted we will provide a more detailed implementation.
+Should we need to plot the results of the optimization regarding the `F` parameter we use the `plot_rmin` method which plots the results of the minimumm intersatellite distance with respects to the various values of `F` considered.

+## Simulation example

+The `net_example.py` file provides a further example of how the `satsim` class can be invoked.

+## Under the hood

+We plan to provide further documentation regarding the innerworkings of the `satsim` class soon.